grahamedgecombe/icicle/README.md

 [iCE40 UP5K][ice40-up5k] FPGAs.
-It can be built with the open-source [Project IceStorm][icestorm] toolchain and currently targets the [iCE40-HX8K breakout board][ice40-hx8k-breakout], the [BlackIce-II board](blackice-ii-board), with experimental support for the [UPduino][upduino] board.
+It can be built with the open-source [Project IceStorm][icestorm] toolchain and currently targets the [iCE40-HX8K breakout board][ice40-hx8k-breakout], the [BlackIce-II board][blackice-ii-board], with experimental support for the [UPduino][upduino] board.

 ## Current features